AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/overview.md

 From this tab, you can activate optimized filters, enable notifications about extension updates, open the *Filtering log*, or clear the statistics of blocked ads and trackers.

 Besides, you can opt to help us with the development of filters by sending the statistics on applied rules: which ones are triggered, on which websites, and how often.
-To strictly anonymize all data, this option must be enabled.
+This option is disabled by default as we do not collect user data without consent.
+Yet, if you enable it, all data will be strictly anonymized.

 ### About {#about}